Flowers on the Wall

 "Flowers on the Wall" is a song originally recorded by American country music group The Statler Brothers.
 Written and composed by Lew DeWitt, the group's original tenor vocalist, the song peaked in popularity in January 1966, spending four weeks at number two on the Billboard magazine Hot Country Singles chart, and reaching number four on the Billboard Hot 100 chart.

 The song won the 1966 Grammy Award for Best Contemporary (R&R) Performance - Group (Vocal or Instrumental).

 The Statler Brothers re-recorded the song in 1975 for their first greatest-hits album for Mercury Records, The Best of The Statler Brothers.

 Critical reception

-In 2024, Rolling Stone ranked the song at #116 on its 200 Greatest Country Songs of All Time ranking.
+In 2024, Rolling Stone ranked the song at number 116 on its 200 Greatest Country Songs of All Time ranking.